awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/2_apply_tags.md

 ---
 ## Overview

 Tags are key and value pairs that act as metadata for organizing your AWS resources.
-With most AWS resources, you have the option of adding tags when you create the resource, whether it\'s an Amazon EC2 instance, an Amazon RDS, or other resource.
-However, you can also add tags to multiple, supported resources at once by using Tag Editor.
-To add tags to---or edit or delete tags of---multiple resources at once, use Tag Editor.
-With Tag Editor, you search for the resources that you want to tag, and then manage tags for the resources in your search results.
+With most AWS resources, you can add tags when you create the resource, whether it's an Amazon EC2 instance, an Amazon RDS, or other resources.
+However, you can also add or edit or delete tags to multiple supported resources at once using AWS Tag Editor.
+You can also search for the resources you want to add tag and then manage tags in your search results.

-For AWS tagging best practices please follow the below link :
+For AWS tagging best practices, please follow the below link :

 <https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html>